 “A promising approach in the treatment of chronic pain is to mobilize the endogenous opioid system..”
 Bonnard et.
 Al.

 The authors said nothing about treatment but if endogenous opioid levels are reduced in FM then increasing them should be helpful.
 On the new drug front, drugs that inhibit the breakdown of beta-endorphins – allowing endorphins to hang around longer, show potential.
 These drugs, called Enkephalinase inhibitors, are being tested in laboratory animals.

 On the more alternative front Self-hacked (who else?) provides 30 ways to increase endogenous opioid levels, one of which includes taking a cold shower!
 (I know one brave person who finds ice baths helpful.)
 Other possibilities include things like massage, social interactions, acupuncture, butyrate (gut studies indicate butyrate is probably low in ME/CFS), capsaicin, marijuana, pregnenolone, kratom, transcranial magnetic stimulation, alcohol (in moderation), eating chocolate, magnesium, oxytocin (be in love / have sex), and others.
 (See the entire list here with recommendations on treatment options from Self-hacked).

-Low dose naltrexone (LDN) is an obvious option for ME/CFS and FM patients.
-LDN could be succeeding because it causes the body to pump out endorphins or blocking microglial activation, or possibly both.
+Low-dose naltrexone (LDN) is an obvious option for ME/CFS and FM patients.
+LDN could be succeeding because it causes the body to pump out endorphins, blocking microglial activation, or possibly both.

 - Learn More about low dose naltrexone and fibromyalgia here.

-- Endorphins aren’t the only feel-good chemicals that my be low in FM.
-Check
+Endorphins aren’t the only feel-good chemicals that may be low in FM.
+Check out